anoved/ReadingListReader/README.md

 (InstapaperLibrary is not included with this script; install it via any of the methods advised at its GitHub page, or simply put the `instapaperlib` package folder in the same folder as `readinglist2instapaper.py`.)

+## readinglist2pinboard.py

+This is a very simply script that posts your Reading List items to your [Pinboard](https://pinboard.in/tour/) account as bookmarks marked 'to read'.
+Insert your Pinboard API token in the script before running.

 ## readinglist2html.py

 ![readinglist2html output next to actual Reading List](https://github.com/anoved/ReadingListReader/raw/master/readinglist2html.png?raw=true)